rickb777/iso8601/README.md

 ## Release History

+  - `3.0.0`

+  Parse & ParseString now return iso8601.Time, which emulates time.Time but replaces methods that return Time so that it can be a drop-in replacement.

   - `2.1.0`

   Added var MarshalTextFormat to allow reduction in precision of XML and JSON values, where this is needed by legacy systems.